 Our Commercial Litigation group has been a "top-listed" law firm practice in New Jersey by Best Lawyers in America® since 2008.
 Our Commercial Litigation group is also consistently highly ranked by Chambers USA: America's Leading Lawyers for Business, which since 2004 has hailed our attorneys for their "first-rate communication skills," "tenacity and detail-oriented attitude," "ability to bring speed and energy to matters without sacrificing thoroughness and diligence," and "ability to connect well with both juries and the authorities."
-The 2016 publication describes the General Commercial Litigation group is said to do “a great job of being attuned to clients’ needs, work effectively and efficiently, and provide good, solid advice and legal work.”
+The 2018 publication describes the General Commercial Litigation group as a "go-to firm for people with a problem in this region."
 Previous Chambers editions describe the group as being ”very experienced and able to get their arms round an incredibly complex case.
 Plus they have a great national reputation.”
 More than half of our attorneys are full-time litigators and are distinguished by Chambers for keeping clients "on board and up to date at every stage of the process" and for being able to "handle large research-intensive cases, as well as offer a carefully tailored approach."
 In addition, our Commercial Litigation Practice was recognized nationally among all U.S. firms in the U.S. News & World Report-Best Lawyers inaugural “Best Law Firms” rankings in 2010, and has continued to be listed in Tier 1 for New Jersey law firms each year since 2011.
 See Awards and Honors Methodology.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.